soasme/PeppaPEG/docs/tutcalc.rst

 Step 3: Eval Ast
 ----------------

-Now, let's evaluate the token tree.
+Next, let's evaluate the token tree.
 We traverse the AST and calculate the result.

 .. code-block:: c